ffmpeginteropx/FFmpegInteropX/README.md

-# FFmpegInterop library for Windows
+# FFmpegInteropX library for Windows

 #### This project is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)

-## Welcome to FFmpegInterop-lukasf
+## Welcome to FFmpegInteropX

-FFmpegInterop is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10 UWP Apps**.
+FFmpegInteropX is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10 UWP Apps**.
 This allows you to decode a lot of formats that are not natively supported on Windows 10.

-FFmpegInterop-lukasf is a much **improved fork** of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).
+FFmpegInteropX is a much **improved fork** of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).

 **Some of the important improvements:**

 - Multiple audio stream support
-- Subtitle support
+- Subtitle support, including external subtitle files
 - Audio effects (special thanks to [mcosmin222](https://github.com/mcosmin222)!)
 - Stream information retrieval (name, language, format, etc)
 - Passthrough of HEVC video for hardware decoding
 - Major performance improvements (zero-copy data handling in all important areas)
 - Frame grabber support
 - API improvements
+- Include zlib and bzlib libraries into ffmpeg for full MKV subtitle support
+- Include iconv for character encoding conversion
 - Lots of bug fixes

 **Other changes:**
 - Support for Windows 8.x and Windows Phone 8.x has been dropped
 - Visual Studio 2015 support has been dropped

+**Prerequisites:**

+- Visual Studio 2017 15.9.x

+- Optional components from Visual Studio Installer:

+  - Universal Windows Platform tools
+  - VC++ 2017 version 15.9 v14.16 latest v141 tools
+  - Win 10 SDK (10.0.15063.0) for uwp: c#, vb, js
+  - Win 10 SDK (10.0.15063.0) for uwp: c++
+  - Visual C++ compilers and libraries for ARM64
+  - Visual C++ compilers and libraries for ARM
+  - C++ UWP tools for ARM64
+  - C++ runtime for uwp

 ## FFmpeg Version

-Recommended: **FFmpeg 4.1**
+Recommended: **FFmpeg 4.1.1**

 Minimum: **FFmpeg 4.0**

 An exception will be thrown if FFmpegInterop is used with anything lower than the minimum version.
-The recommended version has been tested and is what we currently recommend to use with FFmpegInterop-lukasf/master.
+The recommended version has been tested and is what we currently recommend to use with FFmpegInteropX.

 A legacy branch exists which tagets **FFmpeg 3.4.2**.